sonata-nfv/tng-sdk-validation/README.md

 # tng-sdk-validation

 This repository contains the `tng-sdk-validation` component that is part of the European H2020 project [5GTANGO](http://www.5gtango.eu) NFV SDK.
-This component can be used to validate the syntax, integrity and topology of 5GTANGO SDK packages, projects, services and functions.
-This validation tool helps to make sure that the descriptors of different services and functions are valid and will create working service.
-There is an additional feature to include custom rules in YAML files to validate the descriptors but it is still under development and not available in master.
+This component can be used to validate the syntax, integrity and topology of 5GTANGO file descriptors.

 `tng-sdk-validation` can be used through the CLI, as service  or as a micro-service running inside a docker container.